HOW WE TEACH

-Years ago, a new student (in P6) attended a holiday camp.
-He was wearing a Mensa shirt so we guessed he probably has a high IQ, but looking at the way he learns we knew he must be underachieving.
+It is not uncommon to see even students from the Mensa club underachieve.
 As problems become harder, and children learn from teachers who only teach shortcuts, even a high-ability child can lose the ability to think from first principles - they only want to work on a problem if they know the shortest way.

 Then, there is also a small group of high-ability students who underachieve because of the opposite reason - they neglect to learn efficient methods and over-rely on first principles.

-So, how do we juggle between retaining a child's drive to use first principles, and still make sure they learn the shortcuts?
+So, how do we juggle between using first principles, and learning the shortcuts?

 P5 Boy from Gifted Education Programme